chronicweirdo/blog/_posts/2015.08/2015-08-27-creating-excel-apache-poi.md

 2. use some other library to create an image of a chart and insert it into the Excel file;
 3. create a template Excel file that contains a chart, then use Apache POI to fill the template with data.

 The first one sounded like the most elegant option.
-Apache POI supports chart creation, as long as it is a [line](https://svn.apache.org/repos/asf/poi/trunk/src/examples/src/org/apache/poi/xssf/usermodel/examples/LineChart.java) or a [scatter chart](https://svn.apache.org/repos/asf/poi/trunk/src/examples/src/org/apache/poi/xssf/usermodel/examples/ScatterChart.java).
+Apache POI supports chart creation, as long as it is a line ([see how to create a line chart with Apache POI](https://svn.apache.org/repos/asf/poi/trunk/src/examples/src/org/apache/poi/xssf/usermodel/examples/LineChart.java)) or a scatter chart ([see how to create a scatter chart with Apache POI](https://svn.apache.org/repos/asf/poi/trunk/src/examples/src/org/apache/poi/xssf/usermodel/examples/ScatterChart.java)).
 But I wanted to create a bar chart.
 Exactly...

 The second option I did not even explore.
 There are resources on how to do that, but if you're doing that there is no point of exporting an Excel file, you can just export the data and the chart in a PDF.
 The Excel file is dynamic, you send it to your users and they can modify the data and see how different values would affect the chart.
 I moved on to the third option.